You can design a creature for Netflix's new 'Dark Crystal'

 Netflix will continue the saga with a 10-episode prequel series called "The Dark Crystal: Age of Resistance," which will feature fantastical creatures created by Jim Henson's Creature Shop.
 And fans are getting a chance to be part of puppet history through a design contest.

-Be sure to include a front and side view of your creature, as well as a 50- to 100-word paragraph about your new creature, including its name, brief back story and characteristics.

-Brian Froud, who is the conceptual designer of the original "Dark Crystal" film, and other experts selected by The Jim Henson Company will serve as judges.
+Brian Froud, conceptual designer of the original "Dark Crystal" film, and other experts selected by The Jim Henson Company will serve as judges.

 The winner will be awarded $500 and "their concept design will be crafted and built by Jim Henson's Creature Shop to make a possible cameo appearance" in 'The Dark Crystal: Age of Resistance,'" according to the Dark Crystal website.